tomsWebConsulting/twcsl/v7.1/Page/Store/List/Store Page List Category Title Element to H1/README.md

     * Add code from file **[store page list category title element to h1.html][4]** to Website > Pages > Website Tools > Code Injection > FOOTER.
-Refer to [Add code to code injection][6].
-Read the code for any instructions within.
+Refer to [Add code to code injection][6] for details.

+* Read the code for any instructions within.

 ## Make a Donation